Training and Mentoring Workshop Details

 Summary

-This live-lane training includes all closures required to achieve unit standard 31960.
+This live-lane training includes all closures required to achieve NZQA standard 31960.
 It takes place over two days in a live lane environment.

 Description